Willi Castro Player Props: Twins vs. Tigers

 Willi Castro At The Plate

-- Castro is batting .241 with six doubles, five home runs and six walks.
+- Castro is batting .250 with seven doubles, five home runs and six walks.

+- In 56.8% of his 44 games this season, Castro has picked up at least one hit.
+He's also had nine multi-hit games.

-- Looking at the 43 games he has played this season, he's hit a home run in four of them (9.3%), and in 3.3% of his trips to the plate.
+- He has hit a home run in four games this season (9.1%), leaving the park in 3.2% of his plate appearances.

-- Castro has driven in a run in nine games this season (20.9%), including two games with multiple runs batted in.
+- In 10 games this season (22.7%), Castro has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in 16 games this season, with multiple runs four times.
+- He has scored in 17 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.